mamonu/bumblebee/README.md

 ## Acknowledgments

     In opensource everyone is standing on the shoulders of giants... or possibly a really tall stack of ordinary-height people.

-The authors would like to thank in no particular order: the Big Data team (check their repos here:     ) the NLTK people the scikit-learn people
+The authors would like to thank in no particular order:

+- the Big Data team (check their repos [here](https://github.com/ONSBigData)    )

+- the NLTK people

+- the scikit-learn people

-Benjamin Bengfort, Tony Ojeda, Rebecca Bilbro.The authors of one of the most useful NLP books out there "Applied Text Analysis with Python"
+- [Benjamin Bengfort](https://github.com/bbengfort), [Tony Ojeda](https://github.com/ojedatony1616), [Rebecca Bilbro](https://github.com/rebeccabilbro).
+The authors of one of the most useful NLP books out there: [Applied Text Analysis with Python"](http://shop.oreilly.com/product/0636920052555.do)